gaboesquivel/gaboesquivel.com/source/_posts/2014-04-19-overview-of-angular-generators-april-2014.markdown

 There are a lot of generators on npm and it's a little hard to decide which one to use or fork, since we don't want to reinvent the wheel.
 Currently the only way to compare them is to try them one by one and that's a very time consuming task.
 In this post I'll try to give you an overview of some of the generators I've explored recently hoping it will save you some time.
 I’ll follow [Cliff Meyer's Code Organization Categorization](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) to describe their code structure.

-Most generators still use the "Sock Drawer" directory organization, an approach that I personally avoid, it works for small projects.
+Most generators still use the "Sock Drawer" directory organization, an approach that I personally avoid, it doesn't scale well but it works for small projects.
 I prefer a modular structure as suggested on latest [Google's Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).

 Some of the benefits of modularization are: